dxe/adb/README.md

 and `make run` in another one.
 Then your JS changes will automatically be built as you edit them.

-## Required enviornment variables for running in prod:
+## Required environment variables for running in prod:

 - ADB_URL_PATH: For example, "http://adb.domain.com"
 - PORT: The port to run the webserver on